How to do Negative Pull-ups

 The progression path for learning pull-ups is recommended as -

-Once you are performing controlled negative pull-ups of ten seconds or longer you can begin body rows, or full pull-up training.
+Once you're performing controlled negative pull-ups of ten seconds or longer you can begin body rows, or try for full pull-up training.